 It’s hot out there!

-We’ve put together this special bulletin to share top tips for staying safe in the summer sunshine and urge you to look out for those in our communities who may struggle to keep themselves cool and hydrated.
+We’ve put together this special edition of our newsletter to share top tips for staying safe in the summer sunshine and urge you to look out for those in our communities who may struggle to keep themselves cool and hydrated.

 The main risks during hot weather are:

 - overheating, which can make symptoms worse for people who already have problems with their heart or breathing

 Take extra care if you are vulnerable and look out for those most at risk